 Cats Hostel is in a former monastery in Córdoba's historic centre, and the building has kept its character.
+The stone walls, arched doorways, and central patio come from a structure that was not designed as a hotel.
 The property is part of the Cats Hostels chain across several Spanish cities, which means consistent maintenance standards and a staff that knows how to run a lively hostel without letting it become chaotic.
+It is the most reliably run budget option in central Córdoba, particularly for solo travellers making their first visit to Andalusia.

 The Patio and Bar

-The central patio — white columns, plants, a fountain — is where the social life happens.
+The central patio, with white columns, plants, and a fountain, is where the social life happens.
 Mornings: coffee and travel tips.
 Evenings: beer from €2, tapas €3–4.
 The integrated café-bar is open to guests and keeps prices firmly in backpacker territory.
-The shared kitchen is well-equipped for those who want to self-cater.
+The patio fills up before dinner, which makes it easy to find a travel partner for the next day.
+The shared kitchen is well-equipped for those who want to self-cater, with enough worktop and storage for eight or ten people cooking at once.
+The kitchen is most useful for breakfast: buying bread and fruit from the nearby market on Calle San Fernando saves money on multiple mornings.

 Rooms